omidm/spark-2.0/README-EXTENDED.txt

     scala> val rdd_2 = rdd_1.flatMap(x => Array.tabulate(2)(y => x*10 +y))
     scala> val rdd_3 = rdd_2.map(x => Sample(Array.tabulate(3)(y => x), 17))

-Print the RDD to get a hang of what it looks like:
+    // Print the RDD to get a hang of what it looks like: scala> rdd_3.foreach(println)

-    scala> rdd_3.foreach(println)
     scala> rdd_3.foreach(e => {println(e.vec);})
     scala> rdd_3.foreach(e => {println(e.vec(0));})

-Translate the RDD into DataFrame, for implicit translation from RDD to Data Frame you will need to import "spark.implicits._":
+    // Translate the RDD into DataFrame, for implicit translation from RDD to

-    scala> import spark.implicits._
+    // Data Frame you will need to import "spark.implicits._": scala> import spark.implicits._
     scala> val df = rdd_3.toDF()

-Print the DataFrame, notice the content of each row: the type "WrappedArray"
+    // Print the DataFrame, notice the content of each row: the type "WrappedArray" scala> df.show()

-    scala> df.show()
     scala> df.foreach(e => {println(e);})

-To get each column in a row you can use the index:

-    scala> df.foreach(e => {println(e(0));})
+    // To get each column in a row you can use the index: scala> df.foreach(e => {println(e(0));})

-But, each column entry is basically a String, you need type casting to go any further.
-Note that WrappedAraay should be cast to Seq not Array.
+    // But, each column entry is basically a String, you need type casting to go

-    scala> df.foreach(e => {println(e(0).asInstanceOf[Seq[Double]]);})
+    // any further.
+Note that WrappedAraay should be cast to Seq (not Array). scala> df.foreach(e => {println(e(0).asInstanceOf[Seq[Double]]);})
     scala> df.foreach(e => {println(e(0).asInstanceOf[Seq[Double]](0));})

 As a batch example, I have written a logistic regression application that uses DataFrames in "extended/lr-dataframe" folder.
 It is similar to the one in "spark-1.6/extended" folder, except that instead of RDDs it uses DataFrames.
 In addition to RDD to DataFrame translation it has proper casting to get the values from DataFrames.
 Look at the following snippets:

     98     // translate rdd in to dataframes
     99     import org.apache.spark.sql.SparkSession